 I am a philosopher, journalist, photographer, and more.

 In addition to my work in the Bay Area music scene, I have a deep passion for the environment.
 As a sophomore in high school I was introduced to a local non-profit, the Venture Free Foundation, with the mission of empowering youth through meaningful experiences and connections with the natural world.
 After two years as a student of the program (which included some of the most transformative trips and memories of my lifetime), I joined the staff to fulfill my goal of giving back to a program that gave so much to me.
-I now work part-time as a Project Consultant and Counselor and enjoy every opportunity to get the next generation outside.
+I now work part-time as a Project Consultant and Adventure Guide and enjoy every opportunity to get the next generation outside.

 Last but not least, I can't tell the story of my personal and professional growth without giving a shoutout to my four years as Class and Student Body President in high school.
 Under the mentorship of my incredible teacher (who devoted class time to leadership lessons in addition to traditional student government), I developed interpersonal communication, organizing, and group leadership skills.
 Above all else, I learned invaluable life-lessons and fostered confidence in my voice.

 In my free time I enjoy to run, read, camp, and watch basketball.
 Here's some info about my hobbies:

 -In my the fall semester of my freshman year of college I ran my first half marathon.
 The following semester I finished my first ever full marathon.

 -In the spring semester of my sophomore year, I ran the Berkeley Half Marathon and placed 21st (out of 2200 runners) with a time of 1:21:51.